Sary332/SQL-Code-Practice/HackerRank/INTERMEDIATE/Occupations.md

 FROM OCCUPATIONS
 )

+/* Analoginya : Kita memaksimalkan dulu nilai non-nullx untuk dikeluarkan dan jika ada null maka kita urut atau simpan paling terakhir */

-SELECT MAX(CASE WHEN OCCUPATION = 'DOCTOR' THEN NAME  END) AS DOCTOR, --Analoginya : Kita memaksimalkan dulu nilai non-nullx
+SELECT MAX(CASE WHEN OCCUPATION = 'DOCTOR' THEN NAME  END) AS DOCTOR,
        MAX(CASE WHEN OCCUPATION = 'PROFESSOR' THEN NAME END) AS PROFESSOR, MAX(CASE WHEN OCCUPATION = 'SINGER' THEN NAME END) AS SINGER, MAX(CASE WHEN OCCUPATION = 'ACTOR' THEN NAME END) AS ACTOR